-The Abacos are located in the Northern region of the Bahamas and is comprised of the main islands of Great Abaco and Little Abaco, together with the smaller Wood Cay, Elbow Cay, Lubbers Quarters Cay, Green Turtle Cay, Great Guana Cay, Castaway Cay, Man-o-War Cay, Stranger’s Cay, Umbrella Cay, Great Stirrup Cay, Walker’s Cay, Little Grand Cay, Moore’s Island, and Sandy Point.
+The Abacos are a 120-mile chain of islands in the northern Bahamas.
+The main islands of Great and Little Abaco.
+The smaller offshore cays include Wood Cay, Elbow Cay, Lubbers Quarters Cay, Green Turtle Cay, Great Guana Cay, Castaway Cay, Man-o-War Cay, Stranger’s Cay, Umbrella Cay, Great Stirrup Cay, Walker’s Cay, Little Grand Cay, Moore’s Island, and Sandy Point.